 What is AN 5.177 about?

-What are examples of work that’s generally aligned with Right Livelihood?
+What kinds of work align with Right Livelihood?

 Be of benefit.